-Now in its seventh year, the Center for a New American Security will select 20 national security leaders ages 27-35 to participate in monthly dinner discussions on leadership and management in the field of national security.
+Now in its seventh year, the Center for a New American Security has selected a bipartisan group of 20 emerging analysts and practitioners from a host of backgrounds, including the military, Department of State, Department of Defense, media, Executive Office of the President, Capitol Hill, academia, private sector, and NGO community.
 Through these discussions, the Next Gen Fellows will be able to learn and benefit from the lessons and experiences of those who led before them.
 Last year’s dinner guests included General Stanley McChrystal, Admiral Mike Mullen, Josh Bolten, Secretary Madeleine Albright, Nate Fick, among others.
-The bipartisan group of emerging analysts and practitioners will work to develop a deeper understanding of US national security interests and policies as well as leadership principles and best practices.
+The bipartisan group of emerging analysts and practitioners will work to develop a deeper understanding of U.S. national security interests and policies as well as leadership principles and best practices.

 In addition to monthly dinners, CNAS Next Generation fellows will have the opportunity to contribute to collaborative writing projects with CNAS experts as well as with their fellow classmates and will be invited to participate in many of the small, invitation-only meetings CNAS hosts throughout the year.
 Additionally the Next Gen fellows will be invited to take part in an exclusive week-long international study tour and several local visits and meetings throughout the year.